Kau (commercial guild): Origin

-The term "Hangjiao (行郊)" originated from the "guild system" in ancient China: its prototype can be traced back to the Wei, Jin, and North–South dynasties (period: 220–589) when the term "Hang" was used to describe the gathering of commercial and commercial colonizers in cities.
+The term "Hangjiao" (行郊 in Hanyu Pinyin) originated from the "guild system" in ancient China: its prototype can be traced back to the Six Dynasties (period: 220–589) when the term "Hang" was used to describe the gathering of commercial and commercial colonizers in cities.
 However, the term "Hang" actually appeared in the Sui dynasty and only matured during the Tang and Song dynasties.
 After the Yuan and Ming dynasties, industry organizations such as "Hang" became very popular, but their titles were not fixed, and they differed from time to time as "Hui" or "Bang".
-In the case of the "public offices", they are also collectively called "Gongsuo" or "Huiguang".
+In the case of the "public offices", they are also collectively called "Gongsuo" or "Huiguan".

 In the 23rd year of the Kangxi Emperor (1684), after Taiwan and Penghu were included in the territory of the Qing dynasty, immigrants from Fujian and Guangdong gradually flooded in.
 In response to the prevailing trend of cross-strait trade, the system of "trade associations" in their hometown was also introduced in Taiwan.
 To avoid vicious competition and protect their own interests, most businessmen in Taiwan formed guilds with merchants from the same region, which are referred to as "Jiaoshang" or "Hangjiao" in Taiwan.

 The earliest written record of the word "Hangjiao" in Taiwan appeared in the "Shuixian Temple Clearance Tablet" (Tainan Shuixian Temple) erected in the 30th year of the Qianlong Emperor (1765).
 In the 49th year of the Qianlong Emperor (1784), after the official opening of Lukang, Changhua, Taiwan and the Han River in Quanzhou, Fujian as opposite ferries, "Hangjiao" began to flourish.
 However, the term "Hangjiao" is only found in the southern Minnan region.
-Due to the fact that most Jiao merchants are shipping merchants, it is particularly prevalent in Taiwan, which relies on maritime trade.
+Due to the fact that most Kau merchants are shipping merchants, it is particularly prevalent in Taiwan, which relies on maritime trade.

-According to research, the origin of the word "Jiao" comes from the Ming dynasty.
+According to research, the origin of the word "Kau" comes from the Ming dynasty.
 Zhu Zhanji established the 'tax pass' in the fourth year of Xuande Emperor (1429).
 The subsequent Qing government continued the system of setting up checkpoints for inspection and taxation at customs, originally referred to as "customs clearance".
 However, "customs clearance" also had the meaning of "doing business" in the Southern Fujian language.
-Therefore, in the future, the use of "Jiao" in Taiwan gradually replaced "customs clearance".
+Therefore, in the future, the use of "Kau" in Taiwan gradually replaced "customs clearance".

 Classification

-"Hangjiao" is a collective term for various types of trade associations, often referred to as "chambers of commerce" during the Japanese colonial period in Taiwan.
+"Kau" is a collective term for various types of trade associations, often referred to as "chambers of commerce" during the Japanese colonial period in Taiwan.
 To explore the composition of commercial groups, the following table shows its division: